Workshop “The China Market: A New Reality”

 Mr. Badger received the Queen’s Jubilee Medal from the Governor General of Canada in 2002, in recognition of his leadership roles with charitable organizations.

-Rob Rennie – Marketing Manager, SUEZ Canada Waste Services Inc.
+Rob Rennie – Manager, Strategic Marketing at SUEZ Canada Waste Services Inc.